Me as a designer:

 DEI

 Human rights, respect and curiosity of others lie in the heart of my doing.
-Embracing diversity, always striving for equality and making the design process as inclusive as possible from the get go are key principles for me.
+Embracing diversity, always striving for equality and making the design process as inclusive as possible are my guiding values.

 Universal Design

 It goes without saying that design involves co-creation.
 For me, facilitating workshops is one of the most enjoyable moments of the design process.
-When tackling wicked problems, improving lives or looking for solutions to overcome tough situations having stakeholders truly involved and taking ownership of the issues is very important.
+When tackling wicked problems, improving lives or looking for solutions to overcome tough situations having stakeholders truly involved and taking ownership of the issues is key.

 I believe a solid research is the foundation to a successful project.
 Ethnographic methods and qualitative research is my strength.
 I’m keen to learn more quantitative methods as well.

-I’m an illustrator so naturally working with visual aids is close to my heart.
+• I’m an illustrator so naturally working with images and graphics is close to my heart.
 I’m not afraid to do messy scribbles but can also spend hours honing a tidy final output.

 Lately I’ve been rehearsing visual note taking an live illustration.